 I came back out to Silicon Valley and started a consulting business.
 I did that for 12 years.
 It was fun.

 Patrick: Coming up with the idea for FounderSuite was a natural extension of what you were doing in the consulting world, but automating some of those things.
 Is that right?

 Nathan: Absolutely.
 FounderSuite began as a side project of that consulting business.
 We were doing the same thing over and over again.
 For example, we were building lists of investors and putting together these Google spreadsheets to track the discussions.
 I had the light bulb idea one moment that this could be software instead of a spreadsheet.
 Why isn’t this a product?

 You saw SalesForce and all of the CRMs in the sales world emerge.
 There are now about 200 sales-focused CRMs.
-Some very successful companies have been built around that.
+Some very successful companies have been built around that, with the help of companies like PieSync to retain customers and sync customer data for ease of use.
 You started to see that in the marketing world as well with HubSpot and other companies.
 To me, it seemed like the finance and fundraising world was green territory.
 No one was building CRMs for that stuff.

 Patrick: Does the FounderSuite product also including target list building capability or is it more about managing the sales funnel?
 I agree that raising money is also like a sales process.
 You have a funnel.
 You’re working through the funnel.
 You’re working through the list.
 You also said that you were building lists for people.
 Does FounderSuite have some automation capability around that?
 Do you need to do that manually?